squaredtechnologies/vizly-notebook/README.md

   <a href="https://github.com/squaredtechnologies/thread"><img src="https://img.shields.io/github/stars/squaredtechnologies/thread" /></a>
 </p>

-[Thread](https://www.thread.dev) is a Jupyter Notebook that combines the experience of OpenAI's code interpreter with the familiar development environment of a Python notebook.
+[Thread](https://www.thread.dev) is a Jupyter alternative that combines the experience of OpenAI's code interpreter with the familiar development environment of a Python notebook.
 With Thread, you can use natural language to generate cells, edit code, ask questions or fix errors all while being able to edit or re-run code as you would in a regular Jupyter Notebook.

 Best of all, Thread runs locally, and can be used for free with your own API key.
 To start: